 The epic guitar solo Eruption is often cited as the key moment on this album that changed everything.
 Even today it is an impressive track, but back in the late ‘70s it would have seemed like something from outer space.

-For me, Edddie Van Halen not only sets the bar as a lead guitarist, but also opens up new ways of thinking about songwriting and rhythm guitar.
+For me, Eddie Van Halen not only sets the bar as a lead guitarist but also opens up new ways of thinking about songwriting and rhythm guitar.
 He's always busy, never letting off the gas and settling into lazy strumming patterns, but instead adding creative licks and embellishments at every turn.

 Hendrix and Van Halen are my top two guitar players.
 Both changed the way we look at the guitar, and both seemed to somehow effortlessly exert their will over an instrument most of us never really master.